 However, in comparison to the previous two guitars, learning the nylon-string classical guitar is a whole another animal.
-While it’s possible to learn it on your own, a credible classical guitar teacher is obligatory most of the time because this style of guitar playing, which is pretty formal, requires a somewhat different skill set especially in regard to the specific techniques.
+While it’s possible to learn it on your own, having a credible classical guitar teacher is highly recommended most of the time because this style of guitar playing, which is pretty formal, requires a somewhat different skill set especially in regard to the specific techniques.

-Some of these different skills from classical guitar are finger-picking and sight-reading sheet music.
+Some of these different skills that are important for learning classical guitar are finger-picking and sight-reading sheet music.
 With more contemporary music, many musicians have gotten by (and even become famous) without knowing how to read sheet music and the notes on them.
 It’s an excellent skill, but not completely necessary if you’re going to go on a different guitar route.

 Don’t let this discourage you though.

 If you want to learn how to learn to play guitar by yourself, pick whatever style you feel will give you the most enjoyment.
 Perhaps you will even have a more comfortable experience than I did!